3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

   }
 ```

 > In addition to default props, there is also a .propTypes object available in React.
-The propTypes object will add a type checker to any prop that you define, and will guarantee that your data comes back in a form you expect
+The propTypes object will add a type checker to any prop that you define, and will guarantee that your data comes back in a form you expect.
+For more info check out [Typechecking with Props](https://facebook.github.io/react/docs/typechecking-with-proptypes.html)

 **`getInitialState()`**: Like get default props, this is just setting up the default state object.
 This is defined in your component's constructor function.
 You will never need to overwrite this method.